BiancaStaicu16/SocialMedia/README.md

 ## Setup

 Unzip the archive.
-Open a command prompt window and go to the directory where you saved the java program (HuffmanCoding.java).
+Open a command prompt window and go to the directory where you saved the java program (SocialMedia.java).
 Assume it's C:.
 Type 'javac SocialMedia.java' and press enter to compile your code.
 If there are no errors in your code, the command prompt will take you to the next line (Assumption: The path variable is set).